Costa Rica Property First Time Buyer Tips

 Work with your real estate agent and get a good attorney.
 Your agent should find out how the property is zoned and that the use you want is allowed.
 For example, do not get stuck with a lot in the maritime zone unless it comes with a government concession that allows certain types of low-density development.

 Learn the setback laws for building near a stream, road, or spring that is considered a public water source.
-Your buildable land area may be smaller that it first appears, and you need to know this in advance.
+Your buildable land area may be smaller than it first appears, and you need to know this in advance.

 Learn the lay of the land